kod4n/cloud-mgmt-service/README.md

 ```
 CONFIG_DIR specifies the path to configuration directory.
 This directory is used to store terraform state for environments.

-SSH_PUBLIC_KEY is the public key for the host where this service is deployed.
+SSH_PUBLIC_KEY_PATH is the path to the public key for the host where this service is deployed.

 ADMIN_APIKEY is the bearer token that will be used to authenticate CrateKube platform services.